moleculerjs/moleculer/README.md

     $ npm run dev
     ```

 4. Open the [http://localhost:3000/](http://localhost:3000/) link in your browser.
-It shows a start page which contains two links to call the `greeter` service via [API gateway](https://github.com/moleculerjs/moleculer-web).
+It shows a welcome page which contains many information about your project & you can test the generated services.

 :tada:**Congratulations!
 Your first Moleculer based microservices project is created.
 Read our [documentation](https://moleculer.services/docs) to learn more about Moleculer.**